Bwindi Impenetrable National Park

 The park’s wonderful geographical cover takes you through the 4 trailheads of the impenetrable forest namely Ruhija, Buhoma, Rushaga, and Nkuringo.

-Key features and attractions at Bwindi Impenetrable National Park:
+Key Features and Attractions at Bwindi Impenetrable National Park:

 Biodiversity: